ottomatica/docable-notebooks/README.md

   - `block`: Select text in output, and create a box, with height rows.
   - `range`: Select lines from cell to highlight.
 Useful for calling attention.
   - `svg`: Render content as svg.

-## Advanced Features

-### Target Environments

-Docable has different connectors to run against different kinds of environments.
-Use the dropdown menu to select an environment.

-* **local**: The default environment is your local computer.
-* **Docker**: If there is a running docker service, Docable can create a container to run operations in.
-* **ssh**: Any virtual machine, created locally, or remotely can be targeted.
-You can use configure a new ssh connection at http://localhost:3000/targets, and then select in the dropdown menu of your notebook.